 About Tank Containers

-Tank Containers, also known as UN portable tanks, ISO tank containers, ISOtainers, bulk storage containers, shipping tanks, or intermodal tanks, are used in the transportation and storage of hazardous and non-hazardous chemicals, foodstuffs, and liquified gases.
+The ISO Tank Container, also known as UN portable tank, tank container, ISOtainer, tanktainer, bulk storage container, shipping tank, or intermodal tank are used for the transportation and storage of hazardous and non-hazardous chemicals, foodstuffs, and liquefied gases.

-Steve Darnell began work for one the first ISO Tank companies in the world in the 1970s – Trafpac.
+Steve Darnell began work for Trafpac – one the first ISO Tank companies in the world.
 Before long he was running his own tank repair business, and, over time, moved into the sale and hire of used ISO Tanks.
 Qualitank Services was incorporated in 1992.